-And if you look up, then you will see that this rotunda has a dome.
+And if you look up, you will see that this roRotundaas a dome.

 During one of our visits, we accidentally arrived at the Lent Ceremonies.
 And since most of the time I was near the Rotunda, I will now show several of my photos from the procession (the featured image is also from the lent ceremonies).

-And here is how Lent Ceremonies looked from outside:
+And here is how Lent Ceremonies looked from the outside:

 If you turn your back to the entrance to Aedicule, you will see the Catholicon.

-In my recent visits, I noticed that they started to limit the entrance to the Catholicon.
+In my recent visits, they started limiting the Catholicon entrance.
 So here is an earlier photo of the Catholicon.

-Let’s continue in the clockwise direction until we reach stairs that lead down.
+Let’s continue in the clockwise direction until we reach the stairs that lead down.

 Your visit can begin by descending a flight of stairs whose walls are covered with crosses incised by hundreds of pilgrims over hundreds of years.
 Deep below ground level is the Armenian chapel, abutting a First Temple-period stone quarry where tradition says Queen Helene found the cross.
 The centerpiece of the main floor is the Edicule.
 Its icons and lanterns may be unfamiliar to some, but visitors often say they feel spiritually uplifted from the moments spent in the utter silence of the tiny interior room marking the traditional tomb.

-As you descend the stars you will enter into Chapel of Saint Helena.
+As you descend the stairs, you will enter the Chapel of Saint Helena.

-Chapel of Saint Helena is a 12th-century Armenian church, called after Helena, mother of Emperor Constantine, who came here to find the True Cross.
+Chapel of Saint Helena is a 12th-century Armenian church called after Helena, the mother of Emperor Constantine, who came here to find the True Cross.

 – Chapel of Saint Helena – between the Chapel of Division of Robes and the Greek Chapel of the Derision are stairs descending to the Chapel of Saint Helena.